Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

 This assumes that we have stored our configuration in `Settings` table.
-As you see above we simply read data from Key and Value columns from Settings table and store theme as key/value pair inside a dictionary.
-At the end we set `Data` equal to that dictionary.
+As you see above we simply read data from `Key` and `Value` columns from `Settings` table and store theme as key/value pairs inside a dictionary.
+In the end, we store the dictionary in the `Data` property.

-For convinience in using the provider we add an extension method `AddSqlServer` which receives a connection string and an `IConfigurationBuilder`.
+For convinience in using the provider we add an extension method `AddSqlServer` which receives a connection string and an `IConfigurationBuilder` as parameters.
 This way we can easily add our provider to the builder:

 ``` csharp
 public static class SqlServerConfigurationBuilderExtensions